 In the absence of interoperability, portrayal is as described in S-100 Part 9.
 When interoperability is activated the portrayal is modified as specified by the Interoperability Catalogue.
 Interoperability processing is described in S-100 Part 16 and S-98.

-Elements of portrayal catalogues
+Elements of portrayal catalogues [INFORMATIVE]

 Pixmaps